jtynerbryan/flashpoint-code-challenge/README.md

 # List the phases of the React component lifecycle #

-### Lifecycle methods prefixed with will are called right before something happens, and methods prefixed with did are called right after something happens. ###

 ### Mounting: An instance of a component is being created and inserted into the DOM ###
   lifecycle methods available: